Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 How Much Xanax Can Cause an Overdose?

 Xanax is often prescribed in 250 microgram doses (0.25 mg) to 500 microgram doses (0.5 mg), which is taken three times daily.
-Taking Xanax in excess of 3 mg daily can result in an overdose.
+For most people, taking more than 3 mg of Xanax in a day can result in an overdose.

 Signs & Symptoms of Benzodiazepine Overdose

-A person who has overdosed on Xanax or another benzodiazepine may experience dry mouth, difficulty concentrating, headaches, irritability, joint pain, and intense drowsiness, among other symptoms normally associated with Xanax use.
+A person who has overdosed on Xanax or another benzodiazepine may experience symptoms like:

-There are more severe signs of Xanax overdose to look out for, which include the following:
+There are more severe signs of Xanax overdose to look out for as well, which include the following alprazolam toxicity signs:

-Certain biological factors, such as height, age, and weight, can increase the risk of overdosing on Xanax.
+Anyone can have a Xanax overdose, but certain biological factors, such as height, age and weight, can increase the risk of overdosing on Xanax.
 For instance, those who are more advanced in age and have a lower BMI can overdose on smaller amounts of Xanax.

 People who have liver or kidney problems are more susceptible to Xanax overdose due to the fact that the body is unable to process the drug normally, which results in Xanax building up in the body.